guidobouman/thesis/Documents/Thesis/Thesis.markdown

 During every step in the chain data is being manipulated.
 Sometimes it means stripping it down, at other times it means putting it in a more usable format.
 In a typical web application you go from a complete dataset to tiny bits of data.
 This is because it's easier to transfer, process and / or comprehend.

 // TODO Having the data but not being able find the stuff you need.

-## Communication chain
-The global overview of communication between user and the internet is like the following diagram:
-End user <-> Interface <-> Processing <-> Storage

-### Enduser
-This is you, the internet user while browsing the web.

-Sensory inputs are part of the communication chain as well.
-Currently we don't have much control over this because information is mostly send visually.
-Seeing and reading the information on the internet.
-Interpreting texts.
-Hearing incoming notifications.

-We mostly use our hands to interact with the communication chain.
-Performing an action based on a decision we made with the information that came in through our sensory inputs.

-### Interface
-The interface for the internet is often a computer, handheld or desktop.
-Used to present the information served from the processing layer.
-Interaction on these devices happens between the end-user and the input methods.
-Common input methods include the keyboard, mouse and touchscreen.
-Feedback on the interaction usually happens through a display or speakers.

-The interface is the gate or a proxy between the end-user and the data.
-The processing layer prepares the data, and the interface tries to present this information as seamless as possible.
-It receives information from the processing (or storage, more on that later) layer which the user requested.
-Then tries to render the information as intended and pushes this to the screen.
-Ready for the user to be interpreted.

-### Processing
-The processing part in the chain is often called the backend.
-The backend often provides an endpoint (urls, parameters) for the front-end through http requests.
-This is called an API.
-The API allows the user to authenticate and access the database.

-The purpose of having a backend is:

->* to serve information from the database in a less chunky format
-* managing access of the database, shielding off certain actions
-* maintaining the database (often workers, not included in the communication chain)
-* handling files
-* doing advanced calculations on the database data

-This comes mostly in three forms:

-#### Server side templating
-A webserver which serves complete html files filled with the requested data.

-#### API's (Aardappel Puree Ijsjes)
-Raw requested data, often in json or xml provided.

-#### Plain file serving
-Raw files are being fed back to the user when requested through an url.

-### Storage
-The data a user works with every day
-To store data sets on servers often

 ## Optimisations
 What does optimising the communication chain exactly mean?
 Should it be more flexible, or should it be easier to use?
 Should the communication chain be strengthened against miscommunications or is that the responsibility of the service provider?
 Each choice always has it's own set of tradeoffs.
 With each change you make to improve the current structure, a new set of challenges wil arise.